D0p3B34t5/SusLinks/README.md

   **Note:**

   - This script for now requires you to call Python rather than the script directly when running it.
-  - The TXT files get written to the scripts PWD
   - Wrap your URL in quotes for all shells.